 The Little Theatre as it looked back in 1950.
 It would be several more years before the theatre was up and running at its current location on Johnston Road – sourced from the White Rock Players’ Club

 Along the waterfront, many other historic buildings still stand, seen in the background of antique photos and videos.
-Many of Marine Drive’s storefronts have become iconic local businesses such as Charlie Don’t Surf, the Oceanside Public House and Dolce Gelato.
+Many of Marine Drive’s storefronts have become iconic local businesses such as Charlie Don’t Surf and the Ocean Beach.
 The Old Sun Building, a memory of White Rock’s beloved old newspaper is now home to a convenience store and pilates studio.